For All At Last Return: Deep Dives

 £6/£4 Concessions per talk, booking essential

-Taking place within the exhibition space, this special programme of discussion-based talks accompanying For All At Last Return brings together artists and scientists to explore the deep sea and coastal ecologies through art, research and dialogue.
+Taking place within the exhibition space, this special programme of discussion-based talks accompanying For All At Last Return brings together artists and scientists to explore marine habitats and ocean futures through art, research, and dialogue.

 Event Accessibility